Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Discussion

-\cite{Hussaini:2025} recently examined the link between the excess of DM of FRB, denoted as $\Delta \mathrm{DM}=\mathrm{DM}_{\mathrm{cosmo}} - \langle\mathrm{DM}_{\mathrm{cosmo}}\rangle$, and foreground large-scale structures using galaxy tracers.
+From the FRB observation perspective, \cite{Hussaini:2025} recently examined the link between the excess of DM of FRB, denoted as $\Delta \mathrm{DM}=\mathrm{DM}_{\mathrm{cosmo}} - \langle\mathrm{DM}_{\mathrm{cosmo}}\rangle$, and foreground large-scale structures using galaxy tracers.
 The study reported a weak but statistically significant correlation between DM excess and galaxy density, along with a clear DM excess for FRB sightlines with an impact parameter less than approximately $3\,\mathrm{Mpc}$.
-These results support the hypothesis that feedback contributes to the IGM $\fgas$ excess, especially near the massive structures as shown in this work.
+These results support our findings that feedback contributes to the IGM $\fgas$ excess, especially near the massive structures, as shown in this work.

-The study conducted by \cite{Hsu:2025} also reported a positive correlation between $\mathrm{DM}_{\mathrm{cosmic}}$ excess and galaxy number density with localised FRBs and photometric galaxy catalogs.
-The authors suggested that fluctuations in ionized baryons influence the dispersion measure (DM) of FRBs on a scale of several megaparsecs.
-Although a larger localised FRB sample and more spectroscopic follow-up are necessary to confirm this trend, it can potentially be explained by the feedback or environmental influence of $\fgas$, as demonstrated in \ref{fig:f_gas}.
-Ongoing galaxy survey programs, such as FLIMFLAM targeted on FRB fields, or DESI \citep{DESI:2022} and the Subaru PFS Galaxy Evolution Survey \citep{Greene:2022} on wider fields, are expected to provide a substantial dataset that facilitates the characterization of FRB sightline environments, thus playing a crucial role in validating the correlation.
+The study conducted by \cite{Hsu:2025} also reported a positive correlation between $\mathrm{DM}_{\mathrm{cosmic}}$ excess and galaxy number density with localised FRBs and photometric galaxy catalogues.
+The authors suggested that fluctuations in ionised baryons influence the dispersion measure (DM) of FRBs on a scale of several megaparsecs.
+Although more localised FRBs and further spectroscopic follow-ups are necessary to confirm this trend, it can potentially be explained by the feedback or environmental influence of $\fgas$, as demonstrated in \ref{fig:f_gas}.
+Ongoing galaxy survey programmes, such as FLIMFLAM targeted at FRB fields, or DESI \citep{DESI:2022} and the Subaru PFS Galaxy Evolution Survey \citep{Greene:2022} on wider fields, are expected to provide a substantial dataset that facilitates the characterisation of FRB sightline environments, thus playing a crucial role in validating the correlation.

+To summarise, The baryon excess driven by feedback in the outskirts of massive halos and along cosmic filaments has been identified in previous simulation-based studies, although such effects are typically neglected in current FRB modelling frameworks.
+This environment-dependent baryon excess is also supported by recent FRB–galaxy cross-correlation measurements.